vstinner/vstinner.github.io/draft/daemon-threads-python-finalization-python39.rst

 Daemon threads and the Python finalization in Python 3.9
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:date: 2020-03-30 22:00
+:date: 2020-04-02 22:00
 :tags: cpython
 :category: cpython
 :slug: daemon-threads-python-finalization-python39
 :authors: Victor Stinner

-My previous article `Daemon threads and the Python finalization in Python 3.9
+My previous article `Daemon threads and the Python finalization in Python 3.2 and 3.3
 <{filename}/daemon-threads-python-finalization-python32.rst>`_ introduces
-issues caused by daemon threads in the Python finalization.
+issues caused by daemon threads in the Python finalization and past changes to make them work.

 Here we will see new issues arisen by the work on isolating subinterpreters done in Python 3.9.